Master Your At-Home A/V System Like A Pro: An Interview BJ Mazmanian

 Learn how Tournament Operations Manager Dan Foley brings the 2021 Rocket Mortgage Classic tournament to life, including project management tricks you can apply to your own renovations.

-Mastering Your Outdoor Entertainment Like The Pros: An Interview With Rocket Mortgage Classic Client Services and Pro-Am Manager Elizabeth Salcedo
+Mastering Outdoor Entertaining Like A Pro: An Interview With Elizabeth Salcedo

 Elizabeth Salcedo works closely around tournament, sponsorships and hospitality management.
 Discover her tips for the Rocket Mortgage Classic and summer gatherings here.